EBT Children Adolescents and Families PG (8028.2)

 1. Identify and critique the research findings regarding the psychopathology of a range of psychological disorders occurring in children, adolescents and families;

-3. Select and apply appropriate evidence-based therapy; and
+3. Evaluate, select and apply appropriate evidence-based therapy; and

-4. Identify ethical issues involved in practising clinical psychology and use the APS Code of Ethics and its accompanying Guidelines, and other relevant sources, to resolve ethical questions.
+4. Identify and resolve ethical issues involved in practising clinical psychology using the APS Code of Ethics and its accompanying Guidelines, and other relevant sources, when working with minors and families, with a particular focus on cultural considerations.

 Graduate attributes1.
 UC graduates are professional - communicate effectively